 supply of health services (our projects: a model of primary mental health care services for young people).

-Potential future directions are to supplement this work with CHEMs in two additional Wagstaff and Culyer domains of public health (to model the impact of selected fiscal policy and regulation options on young people’s mental health) and human resources (to model the supply and behaviours of the youth mental health workforce).
-Our ultimate aim is to flexibly combining all our CHEMs in analyses that help answer questions in two additional Wagstaff and Culyer domains:
+Potential future supplemental work are CHEMs in the additional Wagstaff and Culyer domains of (i) public health (to model the impact of selected fiscal policy and regulation options on young people’s mental health); and (ii) human resources (to model the supply and behaviours of the youth mental health workforce).
+Our ultimate aim is to flexibly combine all the CHEMs we develop with our framework in analyses that help answer questions in two other domains identified by Wagstaff and Culyer:

 efficiency and equity (our goal: assess the distributional impacts and identify the optimal targeting of youth mental health interventions); and